-I score the hot dogs to maximize the flavor and texture when they are browned on the grill.
+I score the hot dogs creating a "hedgehog" effect to maximize the flavor and texture when they are browned on the grill.
 Decadent brioche hot dog buns are toasted on the grill, and then filled with remoulade, micro greens, heirloom tomatoes and those beautiful dogs.

 If you don’t want to make your own remoulade, I suggest the Whole Foods brand prepared remoulade.